-Photoacoustic images of a subcutaneous tumor treated with a therapeutic vascular disrupting agent were obtained before and 24 and 48 hours after injection of the agent (see figure).
-Posttreatment images clearly show dynamic changes in the tumor vasculature due to the vascular shutdown that occurs over time, which results in strongly decreased perfusion particularly within the tumor core and thus reduced image contrast.
+Photoacoustic images of a subcutaneous tumor treated with a therapeutic vascular disrupting agent were obtained both before and 24 and 48 hours after injection of the agent.
+Post-treatment images clearly show dynamic changes in the tumor vasculature due to the vascular shutdown that occurs over time, which results in strongly decreased perfusion particularly within the tumor core and thus reduced image contrast.

 1. J. Laufer et al., J. Biomed.
 Opt., 17, 5 (May 2012).